 Sextortion is a new phrase that refers to a form of online bribery.
-Essentially a cyber criminal targets an employee and claims to have evidence that they have been watching porn on their work computers.
+Moreover, a cyber criminal targets an employee and claims to have evidence that they have been watching porn on their work computers.
 In exchange for keeping that information quiet, the criminal demands payment in the form of cyber currency.

 “They are sent in the recipient’s local language, and often include reference to passwords known by the user…These emails are convincing as they often appear to come from within the individual’s own email account.
 This immediately makes the recipient believe that the account has been compromised.
-Combine this with the fear of potentially humiliating content being distributed to your friends/family/colleagues, it is easy to see why people are lured into paying the bribe.”.
+Combine this with the fear of potentially humiliating content being distributed to your friends/family/colleagues.
+It is easy to see why people are lured into paying the bribe.”

 Sources: Insurance Journal